 The ebullient people of Mexico are warm and welcoming and solo travel is widely practised, especially in the main tourism hubs of Oaxaca, Baja California, Mexico City, Puebla and the Yucatán Peninsula.
 While many people travel alone in Mexico, with Flash Pack you’ll get to experience the country within the security of a small group tour.
 You can also ask your local guide for insider tips in case you’re continuing your travels alone.

 Is it safe to travel solo in Mexico?

 Once there, follow local advice and be aware of your surroundings at all times.
 Tourist destinations are generally safer, but do your homework and take sensible precautions.
-Solo travellers, in particular, should take care travelling after dark or on public transport.
+Solo travelers, in particular, should take care traveling after dark or on public transport.
 Many people find it easier to explore Mexico with the support of a reputable tour company or local guide.
-Flash Pack offers both, with small groups of like-minded solo travellers, trusted local providers and an experienced local group leader present throughout – for an adventure that’s both safe and spectacular.
+Flash Pack offers both, with small groups of like-minded solo travelers, trusted local providers and an experienced local group leader present throughout – for an adventure that’s both safe and spectacular.

 Ready for your next adventure?
 Try group solo travel to Mexico with Flash Pack – designed exclusively for people in their 30s and 40s, seeking the independence of solo travel within the safety of a group.

 A cool 98% of Flashpackers arrive solo to join our group adventures.
 So, you’ll be in good company – whether a first time solo traveler or a seasoned pro looking for like-minded new friends.